dhelms1/HugoPortfolio/content/post/2021-06-08-tvgoldenage/index.md

 ```
 ![](img/year.jpg)

 It seems that the occurrence for years is extremely right skewed, almost growing exponentially (the last date is 2018-10-10, so we are missing around 2.5 months of data for 2018).
-The average rating for each year to see if it increases/decreases as more shows seem to be coming out (maybe more isn’t always better).
+We'll now want to explroe the average rating for each year to see if it increases/decreases as more shows seem to be coming out (maybe more isn’t always better).

 ``` R
 tv.data %>% select(year, av_rating) %>% group_by(year) %>%